Prepaid funerals and funeral bonds: a family planning ahead with a funeral adviser

 Prepaid funeral plan: You choose and pay for a specific funeral service now, at today's prices, with a nominated provider.
 When the time comes, your family receives that service with no further payment (assuming nothing is added beyond the contract).

-Funeral bond: You invest a lump sum (up to $15,500, indexed annually) in a capital-guaranteed product.
+Funeral bond: You invest a lump sum (up to an allowable limit that is indexed each 1 July, $15,750 for 2025-26 per Services Australia) in a capital-guaranteed product.
 The money grows at a modest interest rate and is released to a nominated funeral director on your death.
-Up to the ATO threshold, the bond is exempt from the Centrelink and DVA pension asset test.
+Up to the allowable threshold, the bond is exempt from the Centrelink and DVA pension asset test.
+See Services Australia - funeral bonds and prepaid funerals for how the exemption is assessed.

 Funeral insurance: You pay ongoing monthly premiums to an insurer.
 On your death, the insurer pays a lump sum (typically $5,000 to $15,000) to your nominated beneficiary.
 This is the product that consumer advocates consistently warn against.